GraydonHall42/Student-Registration-App/README.md

 and student number which is varified by the app before they are allowed to register.
 Once they are authenticated, a student will find and select the course and offering section they would like to enroll in.<br>
-The goal of this project was to expand on our original student registration system we built, by adding a GUI, as well as refactoring the code to utilize an MVC design pattern.

 ![StudentRegistrationExample](StudentRegistrationApp.gif)